 As traffic from Doheny Park Road north merges onto California 1, an overhead sign advises of the pending end of the freeway segment.
 The first two traffic signals along northbound are with Doheny Park Plaza and Del Obispo Street.
 Photo taken 05/02/10.

-California 1 passes over Doheny Park Road, which used to be U.S. 101 until the federal designation was removed in 1964.
-The federal route used to follow Coast Highway through San Clemente, turn northeast on Doheny Park Road, and continue into San Juan Capistrano along Camino Capistrano.
+California 1 passes over Doheny Park Road, which used to be U.S. 101 until the designation was removed in 1964.
+The US route used to follow Coast Highway through San Clemente, turn northeast on Doheny Park Road, and continue into San Juan Capistrano along Camino Capistrano.
 Photo taken 05/02/10.

 At the Serra Overhead, California 1 crosses over the railroad tracks (old Santa Fe Railroad) that carry passenger rail service operated by Metrolink and Amtrak.
 Photo taken 05/02/10.